Merrimack-Capstone/MSDS-capstone/README.md

 1) Ingests the training and testing data
 2) Builds and evaluates multiple two-variable predictive models (linear and logistic regression)

+Custom functions:
+    a) _print_regressions_: displays two plots that evaluate the predictions on a test set using a given model, with different chart title bawsed on the parameters passed

 #### _XGBoost Models.R:_